 Previously, the pump had been running for six months before experiencing catastrophic failure, requiring a shutdown and removal for further analysis.
 Initially, the unit’s damaged components were repaired by welding, and the volute was reassembled and installed for use.
 Upon its installation, the power plant placed the unit back into service but encountered a second emergency shutdown after two months in operation.

-Authored by Gary Dyson.
+Authored by Faisal Salman.